Arrugonoto/Simple-to-do-app/README.md

 # General info

 It's simple to-do app project made with connection to browser local storage for storing data about created tasks.
+:exclamation: **After clearing browser data local storage data will also be cleared, remember about it**

 **Project contains:**
   * Creating tasks